IN PROGRESS

 Projects

 Kosovo is a country with a complex history.
-Devastated by a very long war, even after more than twenty years, it still suffers from many economic and social difficulties.
+Devastated by a protracted war, even today, despite more than twenty years having passed, it faces numerous economic and social challenges.

-Kosovo is one of the youngest countries in Europe with more than half of the population under the age of 25.
-Many boys and girls experience a very frustrating condition: they have limited job opportunities and university studies are almost useless for achieving a satisfactory job position.
+Kosovo is one of the youngest countries in Europe, with more than half the population under the age of 25.
+Many young men and women experience extremely frustrating conditions: they have limited job opportunities, and university education is considered almost useless for achieving a satisfying job.

-Widespread phenomena such as clientelism and corruption aggravate the situation.
-The unemployment rate in 2021 was estimated at 26%, with a very high incidence of youth unemployment (source: Ministry of Foreign Affairs and International Cooperation) and many minors try to reach EU countries clandestinely, feeding organized crime trafficking.
+Wide-ranging phenomena such as cronyism and corruption aggravate the situation.
+The unemployment rate in 2021 was estimated at 26%, with a very high incidence among young people (source: Ministry of Foreign Affairs and International Cooperation), and many minors attempt to reach European Union countries illegally, fueling organized crime.

-The condition of women in Kosovo is also problematic, especially in rural areas.
-Although the legislation guarantees equal rights and freedoms, women are often victims of abuse and when they ask for justice they suffer stigmatization from their families and from society.
+The situation for women in Kosovo is also problematic, especially in rural areas.
+Although legislation guarantees equal rights and freedoms, women are often victims of abuse and, when they seek justice, they face stigmatization from their families and society.

-Their critical concerns are health, protection from violence, often domestic violence and, in a very marked way, their working condition: around 80% of women do not work.
-In many cases this is due to a patriarchal mentality that continues to relegate women to he domestic environment, denying them any form of emancipation.
+The critical issues affecting them include health, protection from violence, often experienced within the family, and, most significantly, employment: approximately 80% of women are unemployed.
+In many cases, this is also due to a patriarchal mentality that seeks to continue relegating women to the domestic sphere, denying them any form of emancipation.

-For them, life is an uphill battle at school, seeking a job, and in their relationships.
-The aim for the most fragile and most difficult ones, is to work in the protected environment of the House or the annexed cooperative that manages the land, the farm, the dairy, and the bakery.
+Their life journey is even more challenging—at school, in finding a job, in relationships.
+For this reason, some of them, the most vulnerable and facing the most difficult times, are offered work placements in the protected environment of the Home or the adjacent cooperative that manages the land, farm, dairy, and bakery.

-To address this, we have conceived a project for 2023 that is aimed at accompanying the youngest on a path of personal and social fulfillment through training and work, for the achievement of full personal dignity and a social role as active, responsible individuals and to create concrete opportunities that allow them to remain in their country of origin and commit themselves to its development.
+Since 2022, the Valter Baldaccini Foundation, in collaboration with the Leskoc House and the local NGO Shoqata Carita Umbria, has been implementing a socio-educational and social inclusion project.
+The project aims to support young people on a path to personal and social fulfillment through training and employment.
+This project aims to help them achieve full personal dignity and a social role as active and responsible participants, and to create concrete opportunities that allow them to remain in their home country and commit to its development.

-Since 2016, the Valter Baldaccini Foundation has been building socio-educational projects that are concrete opportunities for social redemption together with the Casa di Leskoc and the Shoqata cooperative and Agrikultur Sociale Zllakuqan (CSZ).
+Since 2016, the Valter Baldaccini Foundation has been developing socio-educational projects that offer concrete opportunities for social empowerment, together with the Leskoc House and the NGO Shoqata.

 Photo credit: Francesca Boccabella